Only the best for the experienced ghost hunter.

 - Men Stephanie Plum is acquainted with consider Uncle Sandor's Buick, Big Blue, to be this.
 Women do not.

-- Dirk Pitt has an entire aircraft hanger full of classic automobiles (Along with two airplanes, a train car, and a bathtub fitted with an outboard motor).
+- Dirk Pitt has an entire aircraft hanger full of classic automobiles (Along with two airplanes, a train car, a boat, and a bathtub fitted with an outboard motor).
 The author actually owns many of the vehicles that Dirk is shown driving, which are on public display in a museum in Colorado.

 Live Action TV